rust-lang/rust/src/doc/reference.md

 Mutable statics have the same restrictions as normal statics, except that the type of the value is not required to ascribe to `Sync`.

-#### `'static` lifetime elision [unstable]
+#### `'static` lifetime elision

-Both constant and static declarations of reference types have *implicit* `'static` lifetimes unless an explicit lifetime is specified.
+[Unstable] Both constant and static declarations of reference types have *implicit* `'static` lifetimes unless an explicit lifetime is specified.
 As such, the constant declarations involving `'static` above may be written without the lifetimes.
 Returning to our previous example:

 ```rust
 #[feature(static_in_const)]